Accounting Cost-Volume-Profit Analysis

 This $2 per valve contributes toward (covers) fixed costs and profits.

 3.1.
-Contribution margin ratio in cost-volume-profit analysis
+Contribution margin ratio in CVP analysis

 Contribution Margin Ratio =